RIOT-OS/RIOT/LOSTANDFOUND.md

 RIOT core contributors has access to the hardware, preventing us from doing the necessary testing for maintaining this board.

+### boards/nrf6310 [4953ba8e6759d2b1a1a1ea497a4ad1e71489195a]
+Author(s):
+- Christian Kühling <kuehling@zedat.fu-berlin.de>
+- Timo Ziegler <timo.ziegler@fu-berlin.de>
+- Hauke Petersen <hauke.petersen@fu-berlin.de>

+Reason for removal:
+- this was an early development board by Nordic which was discontinued (successor: `nrf51dk`)
+- also for a `BLE DEVKIT.N` board from Mommosoft, which was discontinued as well
+- no hardware available anymore for testing, many exclusions from CI

 [6cad5d24771ba6199228351a11b5062cd2e9b36d]: https://github.com/RIOT-OS/RIOT/commit/6cad5d24771ba6199228351a11b5062cd2e9b36d
 [d83d08f0995a88f399e70a7d07b44dd780082436]: https://github.com/RIOT-OS/RIOT/commit/d83d08f0995a88f399e70a7d07b44dd780082436
 [cdc252ab7bd4161cc046bf93a3e55995704b24d4]: https://github.com/RIOT-OS/RIOT/commit/cdc252ab7bd4161cc046bf93a3e55995704b24d4